 Usually, fever is caused by an infection (for example, pneumonia or a urinary tract infection) that can often be diagnosed with a history, physical examination, and occasionally a few tests, such as a chest X‑ray or a urinalysis.
 However, fever can also result from inflammation, cancer, or an allergic reaction.
 Sometimes, the cause cannot be easily determined.
 If fever continues for several days and has no obvious cause, a more detailed investigation is required.
 Potential causes of such a fever include infections, diseases caused by antibodies against the animal’s own tissues (autoimmune diseases), and an undetected cancer (especially leukemia or lymphoma).

-Your veterinarian will ask about your pet's present and previous signs and diseases, any medications your pet is currently receiving, exposure to infections (such as being boarded), and recent travel.
+Your veterinarian will ask about your pet’s present and previous signs and diseases, any medications your pet is currently receiving, possible exposure to infections (such as being boarded), and recent travel.
 The pattern of the fever usually does not help with the diagnosis.
 A history of exposure to certain materials or interaction with other animals is also important.

 A thorough physical examination will be done to look for a source of infection or evidence of disease.
-Blood and other body fluids may be sent to a laboratory for culture, which is an attempt to grow the microorganism outside the body so that it can be specifically identified.
+Blood and other body fluids may be sent to a laboratory for culture, which is an attempt to grow the microorganism outside the body so that it can be identified.
 Other blood tests may be done to detect antibodies against specific microorganisms.
 Increases in the white blood cell count usually indicate infection.
 The differential count (the proportion of different types of white blood cells) gives further clues.
 An increase in neutrophils, for example, suggests bacterial infection.
 An increase in eosinophils suggests the presence of parasites, such as roundworms or heartworms.

 When an animal has a sustained fever for several weeks and extensive investigation does not reveal a cause, a veterinarian may refer to it as a fever of unknown origin.
 In such cases, the cause may be an unusual chronic infection or something other than infection, such as a connective tissue disease, cancer, or some other disease.
 Advanced diagnostic imaging techniques (for example, ultrasound, computed tomography [CT], or magnetic resonance imaging [MRI]) may help determine a diagnosis.
 A biopsy specimen from the liver, bone marrow, or another suspected site may be needed for examination.